kneron/document_center/docs/toolchain/manual_1_overview.md

 3. Compilation.
 Batch compile multiple bie models into a nef format binary file.
 Test the nef file and compare the result with the previous step.

 In the following parts, we will use LittleNet as the example.
 Details will be explained later in other sections.
+And all the code below in this section can be found inside the docker at `/workspace/examples/test_python_api.py`.

 ### 1.3.
 Toolchain Docker Deployment